-Businesses today take a big risk with remote backup services when they lack knowledge in what to look for.
+Businesses today take a big risk with remote backup services when they lack knowledge of what to look for.
 Some organizations go through a horrible experience when their data wasn’t actually backed up properly, leaving their business operations high and dry when they needed it most.

-With growing threats your business data is getting more vulnerable to internal and external dangers, while backup methods of the past – tape, disk, and NAS device backups are no longer effective.
+With growing threats, your business data is getting more vulnerable to internal and external dangers, while backup methods of the past – tape, disk, and NAS device backups are no longer effective.

-1 Military-grade security, data transfer and storage.
+1 Top-level security, data transfer, and storage.

 This is pretty obvious; you want to make sure the organization taking care of your data is actually secure.
 You trust them with your client data, personal and financial information, and sensitive details about your business.
 You should never trust your data to anyone that doesn’t have the following security measures in place: